Art Modell: Modell relocates to Baltimore (1996)

 While the City of Cleveland, Ohio, wanted to improve Municipal Stadium, Modell issued a public moratorium on discussions relating to the stadium issue for the future of his franchise.
 It was during this time that Modell entered into secret discussions with the State of Maryland to move the franchise to Baltimore for the 1996 season.
+The Browns were not the first team that received queries about relocation to Baltimore, as they had asked the Cincinnati Bengals earlier in the year about their status that had their team owner visit the city.

 The announcement of the move occurred several days before the public referendum on the extension of the sin tax that would fund the improvements on Municipal Stadium as Modell had originally requested.
 Modell wrote a letter to Cleveland's mayor Michael R. White and Ohio's governor George Voinovich saying that the passing of the referendum may not be enough to keep the Browns.
 Modell had lost $21 million in the previous two seasons.
 Modell also wanted that information to be made public.
 Commentators have speculated that the timing of the announcement was to cause the referendum to go down in defeat and thus allow Modell to make the case that he was not receiving the public support he needed to remain viable in Cleveland.
 Nonetheless, the referendum was passed by a wide margin.
 Modell was assisted in the move by Alfred Lerner, who would go on to become the new owner of the reactivated Cleveland Browns franchise in 1998.
 Modell's move returned the NFL to Baltimore for the first time since the Colts left for Indianapolis after the 1983 season.
 The reaction in Cleveland was hostile.
 Modell had promised never to move the team.
 He had publicly criticized the Baltimore Colts' move to Indianapolis, and had testified in favor of the NFL in court cases where the league unsuccessfully tried to stop Al Davis from moving the Oakland Raiders from Oakland to Los Angeles.